Here's What Holly Johnson Is Doing Now!

 In November 2022, Holly performed live for the Baloise Session in Basel, Switzerland.

-Holly Johnson is 62-years-old and is currently living in Fulham, Greater London, England, with his partner Wolfgang Kuhle.
+In 2023, Holly Johnson reached the age of 63.
+He was born on February 9th, 1960, in Wavertree, Liverpool, England.
+He is currently living in Fulham, Greater London, with his partner Wolfgang Kuhle.

 Holly Johnson attends the "Moonage Daydream" London Premiere at BFI IMAX Waterloo on September 05, 2022